churchmanlab/FIDDLE/HPC_instructions.md

 ## High-Performance Computing (HPC) context

-There is likely a more efficient way to do the below, but it works.
+The following are instructions for setting up and connecting a Google CoLab session to your HPC environment of choice.
 This project was conducted on Harvard Medical School's HPC Computer Cluster [O2](https://wiki.rc.hms.harvard.edu/display/O2), a [SLURM](https://en.wikipedia.org/wiki/Slurm_Workload_Manager) based Linux job scheduler.

 ## setup